 This Lebanese Mujadara Recipe is my latest addiction.
 I made a huge batch of it and have been chipping away at it for a few days straight.

-Special ingredient in this Lebanese Lentils and Rice dish
+The special ingredient in this Lebanese Lentil and Rice dish

 My guess is that if you like cinnamon and warm spices you’ll definitely love this Lebanese Mujadara recipe.